 A 45-minute drive west of Salzburg will bring you across the German border, into Bavaria and straight to the lake known as Chiemsee.
 Within the lake itself are three major islands, one of which is called Herreninsel.
 On this island, you’ll find a complex of royal structures known collectively as Herrenchiemsee.
 These buildings were built under the orders of King Ludwig II, and they are among the most important architectural features in Bavaria.
 You won’t want to miss a tour of the Neues Schloss, which was modeled after the Palace of Versailles in France.
 Surrounding the castle there are beautiful gardens as well as an impressive sculpture collection.

-Zell am See is a popular health and tourism resort located about 80 minutes south of Salzburg by car.
+Zell am See is a popular health and tourism resort located south of Salzburg.
 The biggest attraction is the lake, which the entire town is built around.
 The waters of the lake come from the surrounding glaciers, and snow-capped mountains create a stunning visual backdrop.
 You may want to visit Zell am See if you’re into outdoor sports, because recreation is a big part of the location’s appeal.
 In the summer, boating, cycling and hiking are common, and in the winter people head to the nearby Schmittenhöhe for skiing.

 One of the most breathtaking natural attractions in Austria is Liechtensteinklamm.
 Located 70 km (45 miles) south of Salzburg, Liechtensteinklamm is an extensive gorge, or ravine, with tall, high sides.
 Waterfalls and flowing water eroded the gorge into what it is today, and you can walk right through it along a series of paths and bridges.
 As you walk, you’ll hear the roaring sound of water rushing through the gorge, you’ll see waterfalls and you’ll be able to admire the lush greenery thanks to constant precipitation.
 A visit to Liechtensteinklamm can truly feel like an otherworldly experience you won’t ever forget.